Friday, March 7, 2008

 A circadian rhythm is a roughly-24-hour cycle in the physiological

 processes of living beings. this includes plants animal sna fungi as well.
+The term

-comes from the Latin circa, or "around" and diem, which means "dies" or "diem."
+"circadian" was appointed to a shift in waking-hour patterns by Franz Halbergbut comes from the Latin circa, or "around" and diem, which means "dies" or "diem."
 This literally then, means about a day.

-his condition (chronobiology) is mostly caused by shifts in daylight patterns, and is what seems to cause jet lag.
+diem or dies, "day", meaning literally "about a day."
+The formal study of this condition (chronobiology) is mostly caused by shifts in daylight patterns, and is what seems to cause jet lag.

 After pulling an all-nighter, sleeping as soon as I got on the plane in Chicago and then napping at the appropriate times on my flights, I managed to wake up and go to sleep at all the right times en route.
 A quick nap while waiting for Kyle's flight killed the time and headache I was working on.
 Jet lag nothin'!
 I'm on track with the time change already, up at 6 am while he's still sleeping the morning's brief coolness away.